iii) Material accounting policies

 Other financial assets

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines whether there has been a significant increase in the credit risk since initial recognition.
-If the credit risk has not increased significantly since initial recognition, the Company measures the loss allowance at an amount equal to twelve month expected credit losses, else at an amount equal to the lifetime expected credit losses.
+If the credit risk has not increased significantly since initial recognition, the Company measures the loss allowance at an amount equal to twelve months expected credit losses, else at an amount equal to the lifetime expected credit losses.

 When making this assessment, the Company uses the change in the risk of a default occurring over the expected life of the financial asset.
-To make that assessment, the Company compares the risk of a default occurring on the financial asset as at the balance sheet date with the risk of a default occurring on the financial asset as at the date of initial recognition and considers reasonable and supportable information, that is available without undue cost or effort, that is indicative of significant increases in credit risk since initial recognition.
-The Company assumes that the credit risk on a financial asset has not increased significantly since initial recognition if the financial asset is determined to have low credit risk at the balance sheet date.
+To make that assessment, the Company compares the risk of a default occurring on the financial asset as at the balance sheet date with the risk of a default occurring on the financial asset as at the date of initial recognition and considers reasonable and supportable information, that is available without undue cost or effort, that is indicative of significant

 n) Post- employment and other employee benefit

-Defined contribution plans
+Post-employment benefits Defined contribution plans

 A defined contribution plan is a plan under which the Company pays fixed contributions into an independent fund administered by the government, for example, contribution towards Employees’ Provident Fund Scheme, Employees’ State Insurance Scheme and National Pension Scheme.
-The Company has no legal or constructive obligations to pay further contributions after its payment of the fixed contribution, which are recognised as an expense in the year that related employee services are received.
+The Company has no legal or constructive obligations to pay further contributions after its payment of the fixed contribution, which are recognised as an expense in the year in which related employee services are received.

 Defined benefit plans

 The Gratuity and Provident Fund (Funded) are defined benefit plans.
-The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method with actuarial valuations being carried out at each balance sheet date, which recognizes each period of service as giving rise to additional unit of employee benefit entitlement and measure each unit separately to build up the final obligation.
+The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method with actuarial valuations being carried out at each balance sheet date, which recognizes each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
 Gratuity fund is administered through Life Insurance Corporation of India.

 Remeasurements, comprising of actuarial gains and losses, excluding amounts included in net interest on the net defined benefit liability are recognized immediately in the balance sheet with a corresponding debit or credit to retained earnings through other comprehensive income in the period in which they occur.
 Remeasurements are not reclassified to profit or loss in subsequent periods.

-Other employee benefits Long-term employee benefits: Compensated absences Liability in respect of compensated absences becoming due or expected to be availed within one year from the balance sheet date is recognised on the basis of undiscounted value of estimated amount required to be paid or estimated value of benefit expected to be availed by the employees.
-Liability in respect of compensated absences becoming due or expected to be availed more than one year
+Liability in respect of compensated absences becoming due or expected to be availed within one year from the balance sheet date is recognised on the basis of undiscounted value of estimated amount required to be paid or estimated value of benefit expected to be availed by the employees.
+Liability in respect of compensated absences becoming due or expected to be availed more than one year after the balance sheet date is estimated based on

-after the balance sheet date is estimated based on an actuarial valuation performed by an independent actuary using the projected unit credit method.
+an actuarial valuation performed by an independent actuary using the projected unit credit method.

-Actuarial gains and losses arising from past experience and changes in actuarial assumptions are charged to statement of profit and loss in the year in which such gains or losses are determined.
+Actuarial gains and losses arising from past experience and changes in actuarial assumptions are charged to the statement of profit and loss in the year in which such gains or losses are determined.

 Other short-term benefits